jbequ5/Enigma-Machine-Miner/README.md

 1. **Edit `killer_base.md`** — your single source of truth containing the agnostic base strategy, toggles, and English Evolution Modules.
 2. **Enter the challenge + verification instructions**.
-3. **Click “Generate High-Level Plan”** → Planning Arbos creates a detailed strategy and **auto-populates** a challenge-specific post-planning enhancement.
+3. **Click “Generate High-Level Plan”** → Planning Arbos creates a detailed strategy and **auto-populates** a challenge-specific post-planning enhancement prompt.
 4. **Review & edit** the auto-generated Enhancement Prompt to inject your own intelligence.
 5. **(Optional)** Save the edited enhancement as a Grail pattern — it appends to `killer_base.md` and stores in `memdir/grail` for future compounding.
-6. **Approve the Plan** → Orchestrator Arbos refines the blueprint and generates an even-more-specific Pre-Launch Context.
+6. **Approve the Plan** → Orchestrator Arbos refines the blueprint and generates an even-more-specific Pre-Launch Context Prompt.
-7. **Post-Orchestration Review Dashboard** — Examine the full swarm strategy, ToolHunter sub-swarm recommendations, validation criteria, and pre-launch context.
+7. **Post-Orchestration Review Dashboard** — Examine the full swarm strategy, ToolHunter sub-swarm recommendations, validation criteria, and pre-launch context prompt.
 Override or approve before launch.
 8. **Launch the Swarm** → Dynamic Swarm + coordinated ToolHunter sub-swarm (ModelHunter / ToolHunter / PaperHunter / ReadyAI-DataHunter) with Amdahl-aware parallelism.
-9. **Sub-Arbos Execution** — Each worker performs dynamic verifier-first scoring, ToolHunter calls, and hypothesis exploration.
+9. **Sub-Arbos Execution** — Each worker performs dynamic verifier-first scoring, ToolHunter calls, hypothesis exploration, and can post high-value discoveries to other workers via the lightweight inter-Sub-Arbos message bus.
-10. **Synthesis Arbos** — Aggregates all Sub-Arbos outputs, applies MARL credit assignment weighted strictly by ValidationOracle fidelity and determinism, and produces one coherent final solution.
+10. **Synthesis Arbos** — Aggregates all Sub-Arbos outputs (including inter-Sub-Arbos messages), applies MARL credit assignment weighted strictly by ValidationOracle fidelity and determinism, and produces one coherent final solution.
 11. **ValidationOracle** — The final gate.
 Executes your exact verifier code + symbolic 0-1 checks on the synthesized solution.
 Only high-fidelity paths advance.
-12. **Low Score?** → Adaptation Arbos (`re_adapt`) automatically loops back using trajectory_vector_db + Memdir Grail recall until the score improves or the compute limit is reached.
+12. **Low Score?** → Adaptation Arbos (`re_adapt`) automatically loops back using trajectory_vector_db + Memdir Grail recall + recent inter-Sub-Arbos messages until the score improves or the compute limit is reached.
 13. **High Score?** → Grail auto-extraction + one-click SN63 packaging.

 Your edits and saved Grail patterns **compound** — the miner becomes smarter and more precise with every strong run.